ahtaarra/ahtaarra.github.io/content/posts/post4.md

 Boot using the installer disk (the key to press can be different depending on the OEM; for me boot drive selection is the _Escape_ key).
 Connect the disk to fix (It can be done after Step 3 but this makes things simpler)

 ### Step 3:
-After selecting the language the page with a ‘Install Now’ button at the centre will appear but choose the ‘Repair Your Computer’ option at the bottom-left corner and select the ‘Troubleshoot’ option from the next page.
-There would be an option to open the ‘Command Prompt’.
+After selecting the language the page with a _Install Now_ button at the centre will appear but choose the _Repair Your Computer_ option at the bottom-left corner and select the _Troubleshoot_ option from the next page.
+There would be an option to open the _Command Prompt_.

 ### Step 4:
 In the command prompt, first type `diskpart` and then `list volume` to get the assigned drive letter of the disk to be repaired.